LtbLightning/dartstr/packages/nip47/README.md

 ## Usage

+To use this package in a Flutter app, make sure to add the `sqlite3_flutter_libs` package to your `pubspec.yaml` file:

+`flutter pub add sqlite3_flutter_libs`

+This is needed to persist the connections, requests and responses in an SQLite database.

 Next, you can follow the steps below to integrate Nostr Wallet Connect into your app:

 ### 1. Generate or import a Nostr keypair for the wallet service\*